logicmagix/tide42/README.md

 ## Latest News

 # 08.22.25
+- The keybind mappings \z and \b now focus the file editor with NERDTree shown or hidden.
+- Active and unsaved tabs may be closed with :BD (unsaved work will be lost)
 - Tabs can be cycled through the file editor buffer.
 Only inactive tabs may be closed.
 - Tide42 has a new hotkey \q to restart the UI.
 - Added a new flag --colorscheme that can be used to set a desired theme.